Ultrasound-guided trigger finger release

 What to expect afterwards

-Immediately after procedure, you may feel that your pain has gone or is significantly reduced.
+Immediately after the procedure, you may feel that your pain has gone or is significantly reduced.
 This is due to the local anaesthetic and the effect will last for a few hours.
-The effect of the trigger finger release varies from person to person, and a few people may not experience any benefit.
+The effect of the trigger finger injection/release varies from person to person, and a few people may not experience any benefit.
 Symptoms can be relieved for a few weeks to a few months.

 When can I return to work?